 “We also want to learn more about how to transition our two-year transfer students into the four-year environment.
 A lot of our collective transfer students lose as much as a semester.
 We’re looking at UCF’s Direct Connect program.”
 USF is building a program with local institutions in Tampa Bay, and Florida International University now has a similar program.

-“The Consortium is in its early phases,” said Preston, “but working hard on a strategic plan that will result in a 10% growth in the median incomes of our graduates, placing 3% more of our graduates into the workforce in less than a year after graduation, increasing the number of bachelor’s degrees awarded by 12%, and increasing minority graduation rates by 4%.
+“The Consortium is in its early phases,” said Preston, “but working hard on a strategic plan that will result in a 10 percent growth in the median incomes of our graduates, placing 3 percent more of our graduates into the workforce in less than a year after graduation, increasing the number of bachelor’s degrees awarded by 12 percent, and increasing minority graduation rates by 4 percent.
 This will result in 3,660 more graduates, and an income boost of nearly $3,000 in starting annual income.

 Preston feels a special responsibility for succeeding from a personal perspective as a first-generation graduate.
 “I attended a high school in Miami that was a low performing high school by every measure, he said.
 “My mom graduated high school, and my dad had a GED.
 Both worked incredibly hard at what were often labor intensive jobs.
 They always told me if I wanted a better life I better go to college and get a degree.
 So I did.
 I went to high school with a lot of bright students but they didn’t know that higher education was an option for them.
 I run into a few of them now and they are working…doing the best they can…but if we had paved a better road for them, their lives would be much improved.”